We hope that the following frequently asked questions will help you in planning for your visit!

 Hershey Gardens is wheelchair accessible.
 To avoid steep terrain, please follow the suggested route on the map guide.
 Hershey Gardens has a limited number of manual wheelchairs available on a first-come, first-served basis.
 Wheelchairs may not be reserved in advance.

 How large is Hershey Gardens?
-How much time should be allotted to visit Hershey Gardens?
+How much time should be allotted to visit?

 Hershey Gardens is 23 acres; a map can be seen here.
 We encourage guests to take their time and enjoy the beauty of the Gardens!
 The average visitor will spend 90 minutes touring the grounds on the 1 mile path.
 Please allot additional time if you’re a botany enthusiast or if your youngsters will be enjoying The Children’s Garden and Butterfly Atrium.

 Can I bring food into the Gardens?

 Outside food and drink is prohibited.
-Picnic tables are available on a first-come, first-served basis outside the main entrance.
+Picnic tables are available on a first-come, first-served basis near the entrance (see map here).
 Beverage vending machines and drinking fountains are located inside the Gardens.
 The Garden Shop also sells water and select Hershey's candy.